sanjeevs/srm_sap/README.md

 Details about the designs and testbenches can be found [here](http://github.com/sanjeevs/srm_sap/wiki)

-To run the demo, download the tar file from the [release area](https://github.com/sanjeevs/srm_sap/releases) and follow the instructions below.

 ## Prerequisites
-Running the demo requires that you have already installed.
+Running the demo requires that you have already installed the following software.
-1. Verilog Simulator like vcs or ncsim.
+1. Recent version of Verilog Simulator like vcs.
+I have tested it with vcs/2014.03-SP-3

 2. [UVM](http://accellera.org/downloads/standards/uvm)
-Ensure that the env variable *UVM_HOME* is setup correctly to the installation directory.
+Ensure that the env variable *UVM_HOME* is pointing to the installation directory.

 3. [Simple Reg Model](https://github.com/Juniper/simple_reg_model)
-Ensure that the env variable *SRM_HOME* is setup correctly to the installation directory.
+Ensure that the env variable *SRM_HOME* is pointing to the installation directory.

 ## Installation
 Download the tar file from  [release area](https://github.com/sanjeevs/srm_sap/releases).